What Is the Difference Forward Curved and Backward Curved Centrifugal Fans

-Fan blades and impellers are two distinct components found in various industrial machinery and equipment.
+Fan blade and impellers are two distinct components found in various industrial machinery and equipment.
 While they both serve to move fluids, their specific designs and operating principles differ in important ways.

 A fan blade is a component of a mechanical fan designed to move air when rotated.
 Fan blades are typically made from materials such as metal, plastic, or wood and are attached to a rotating hub or shaft.